 The Beginning

 It all started with a door in my face.
 I few more actually.
 I’m either too stubborn or too hopeful.
 Either way, I eventually learned my lesson.
-I was selling a product upper management were never going to buy.
+I was selling a web app upper management were never going to buy.

 Before you wonder, it wasn’t the price, there was no price.
 It wasn’t the competition.
 None of that either.
 And I can promise it worked, because I had spent years in a cubicle doing the frontline job it worked for.

-I figured out how to solve a problem—and save 100 million dollars, 300,000 hours of productivity, and even several lives—with an app that was virtually free.
+With my app I figured out how to solve a problem—and save 100 million dollars, 300,000 hours of productivity, and even several lives—all for virtually no costs.
 All I wanted was to give it away.
-After years of working on political and economic theory, I’ve written (another) book about the untapped possibilities of new tech like apps, bio-monitors, and bitcoin.
-I wanted real-world proof, and maybe get some real-world credentials, to help validate my ideas.
+After years of working on political and economic theory, I’d written a(nother) book about other similarly untapped possibilities of new tech like web apps, bio-monitors, and bitcoin.
+I wanted real-world proof, and maybe to get some real-world credentials, to help validate my ideas.

 But I was a fool.
 I wasn’t even knocking on doors.
 I was knocking on gates.
-See, I wasn’t talking to the frontline workers suffering through the problem I solved, but the bureaucrats, lawyers, managers, and executives, who were paid to “deal” with those problems.
+See, I wasn’t talking to the frontline workers suffering through the problem I solved, but the bureaucrats, lawyers, managers, and executives who were paid to “deal” with those problems.
 Solving their problems was asking them to fire themselves.
 They put up gates to shut out, not promote, innovation.

 In fact, they never said no to me.
 No needs a reason.
 Instead, they said it was against the rules to say yes.
 Obscure rules, hidden inside regulations and contracts.
 They believed in these rules, especially the one against frontline workers taking matters into their own hands.

 I’m not going to talk about my experience too much.
-All that’s important is there was a problem, a big one wasting millions of your dollars, weeks of workers time (lots of its unpaid overtime), and maybe even your life, and it was against the rules to solve it.
+All that’s important is there was a problem, a big one wasting millions of your dollars, weeks of workers’ time (lots of it unpaid overtime), and maybe even your life, and it was against the rules to solve it.

 The Power of Stories

 Do you love stories?
 I think it’s a safe bet to say that you do.
 Who doesn’t?
-They entertain us after a hard day of work, bring us together to share our joys, and (my favorite) open our minds to the different rules and philosophies of foreign cities, mythical worlds, and galaxies far far away.
+They entertain us after a hard day of work, bring us together to share our joys, and (my favorite) open our minds to the different rules and philosophies of foreign cities, mythical worlds, and galaxies far, far away.

 Stories are so powerful because they’re so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don’t.
 Stories aren’t debates.
 We take the protagonist’s side.
 Thus, Romeo and Juliet’s love is beautiful and worth dying for, while their families’ feud is ignorant and stupid.
 Luke Skywalker’s rebellion is good and worth fighting for, while Darth Vader’s empire is wicked and should be destroyed.